jesfus/playwrightBDD/README.md

     // Ensure the link is visible and interactable before clicking await linkLocator.waitFor({ state: "visible" });

-    //important to leave some time for the menu to appear await this.page.waitForTimeout(500);
+    //important to leave some time for the menu to appear to await this.page.waitForTimeout(500);

     //force mouse event otherwise will not work